dimajazz/Test-Assigment-Frontend/README.md

 ## Development server

+Run `npm i` to install all necessary packages then
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.